Photo by Drew Hays on Unsplash

 SoftBank CEO Masayoshi Son famously invested in Jack Ma's Alibaba before they had any revenue, partly because "his eyes were very strong", i.e. Jack Ma's force of personality.
 The same approach might have led him to the fiasco of WeWork's Adam Neumann, but that is another story.

-These are what go through my mind during interviews:
+These are what go through my mind as the final hiring manager during an interview:

 Having a good sense of humor helps too — more specifically, the social awareness and confidence to carry humor in a supposedly tense interview situation.

-A good mental model to approach a job interview is to view it as a 2-sided affair - much like a dating process.
+A good mental model to approach a job interview is to view it as a two-way process, both parties trying to get to know the other, much like a dating process.

 And that means asking good and earnest questions to learn more about the company and the job.

-- asking questions for the sake of asking
+- ask questions for the sake of asking

-- asking questions to sound smart and coming across as smug
+- ask questions to sound smart and coming across as smug

 Some reasonable questions to ask: